-According to research studies, the children of involved parents:

-- Have better attendance

-- Have fewer behavior issues

-- Do better academically from pre-school through high school
+According to research studies, children whose parents and guardians are involved in school have better attendance and do better academically from pre-school through high school.

-- Go farther in school

-- Go to better schools

 Research also shows that a home environment that encourages learning is even more important than a parent's income or educational level.
-By actively participating in your child's education at home and in school, parents send a critical message to their child: school is important.
+By actively participating in their child's education at home and in school, parents send a critical message to their child: school is important.

-Common Ground High School strongly encourages all parents/guardians to be involved in the school any way they can: attending after-school parent events, meeting with teachers, helping with class projects, sharing family history or career advice, offering after-school activities, providing clerical help, supporting events, chaperoning field trips or dances, joining a site work day, or participating on the Parent Leadership Team.
-Common Ground High School offers several parent workshops throughout the school year; please make time to attend several of them.
-We will notify you of parent programming using US mail, telephone calls, text messages and electronic newsletters.
+Common Ground High School strongly encourages all parents and guardians to be involved in the school any way they can: attending after-school family events, meeting with teachers, helping with class projects, sharing family history or career advice, offering after-school activities, providing clerical help, supporting events, chaperoning field trips or dances, joining a site work day, or participating on the Parent Leadership Team.
+Common Ground High School offers several family workshops throughout the school year; please make time to attend several of them.
+We will notify you of parent programming through U.S. mail, email, telephone calls, text messages, and electronic newsletters.